-Through Nutri-Force, we provide custom manufacturing and private labeling of VMS products and develop and market our own branded products for both sales to third parties and for the VSI product assortment.
+Through Nutri-Force, we provide private labeling of VMS products and custom manufacturing and develop and market our own branded products for both the VSI product assortment and for sales to third parties.
 Our manufacturing operations, which are located in Miami Lakes, Florida, produce tablets, capsules, soft-gels and powders.
 By operating our own manufacturing facilities, we believe we have the ability to better control the production and timing of new product introductions, and maintain high standards of product quality.